La Ultreïa: one hundred passes from Barcelona to Santiago-de-Compostela

 |

-(*) The altitudes were calculated from the road map.
-The reality on the ground can only be more considerable
+(*) The gradients have been calculated from the route map.
+The reality on the ground can only be greater!

-- Campo – Burgui (230 km, 8 cols, minimum altitude 530 m, maximum altitude 1267 m [Puerto de Serrablo], 2600 m climbing): Our switchbackroute leads us to the first “Camino” Via Tolosana, which descends from the Somport.We leave this Camino straight away to admire the monastery of San Juan de la Peña, before leaving Aragon and returning to Navarra.
+- Campo - Burgui (230 km, 8 passes, minimum altitude 530 m, maximum altitude 1267 m [Puerto de Serrablo], 2600 m ascent) Our leapfrog route (or passe-vallées) takes us to the first major "Camino", the via Tolosana down from the Somport, a Camino which we leave immediately to admire the monastery of San Juan de la Peña, before leaving Aragon and returning to Navarra.

-- Puente Viesgo – Puebla de Lillo (208 km, 12 cols, minimum altitude 50 m, maximum altitude 1627 m [Puerto de Las Señales], 4550 m of climbing): After a first half in the same vein as the previous day, things change from Potes since here we are now in or on the edge of the Picos de Europa.Bigcols and their typical landscapes succeed one another, and the climbs make themselves felt!
+- Puente Viesgo - Puebla de Lillo (208 km, 12 passes, minimum altitude 50 m, maximum altitude 1627 m [Puerto de Las Señales], 4550 m ascent) After a first half of the sector in the same vein as the previous stage, things change from Potes onwards, as we arrive at the Picos de Europa or the very edge of them.
+Big passes and characteristic landscapes come one after the other, and the gradients are even greater!

-- Villablino – Outeiro de Rei (206 km, 12 cols, minimum altitude 230 m, maximum altitude 1364 m [Alto de la Collada], 2400 m of climbing): We leave the Cantabrian Cordillera and Asturias and reach the province of Lugo, to find another of the major Caminos, the Camino Primitivo.
-The landscape are changes, here are the rounded summits of Galicia, and we are gradually losing altitude.
+- Villablino - Outeiro de Rei (206 km, 12 passes, minimum altitude 230 m, maximum altitude 1364 m [Alto de la Collada], 2400 m ascent) We leave the Cantabrian Mountain Range and Asturias for the province of Lugo, where we find another of the major Caminos, the Camino Primitivo.
+The scenery changes, as we see the rounded peaks of Galicia and gradually lose altitude.

-- Outeiro de Rei – Santiago de Compostela (109 km, 2 cols, minimum altitude 250 m, maximum altitude 600 m, 400 m of climbing): It is finally time to reach the goal.
-One the last (small) col,and we reach the Camino Francés to Melide, and finish by the route taken by the great majority of the pilgrims (still at least two days of walking) and taste the Galician charm of the compostellan city.
+- Outeiro de Rei - Santiago de Compostela (109 km, 2 passes, minimum altitude 250 m, maximum altitude 600 m, 400 m ascent) The time has finally come to reach the goal.
+Once we've crossed the last (small) pass, we rejoin the Camino Francés at Melide, to finish on the route taken by the vast majority of pilgrims (which still represents at least two stages of walking) and get a taste of the Galician charm of the city of Compostela.

 - Coll de Boixols 1321 m